anshddoshi27/Tithi/docs/database/DB_PROGRESS.md

 ### Questions for Future Me
 - Do we want to add a dedicated `docs/canon/` directory in a later step (as required by P0001+ prompts) to store per-prompt canon append sections?
 Likely yes, starting at P0001 when those outputs first appear.
-- Should we add a short “CI signals” subsection to each future section to track expected presence of Execution Context Rule mention and canon counts?
+- Should we add a short "CI signals" subsection to each future section to track expected presence of Execution Context Rule mention and canon counts?
 This document already includes both for P0000; we can continue the pattern.

 ### State Snapshot (after P0000)
 - Tables: none created